 Second theme: Greek mythology

 From the main entrance, visitors will climb up the grand stairway.
-Near the top of the stairs, a dragon / salamandar mosaic statue – just like the dragon python from Greek mythology – stands guard over a fountain.
-This dragon is popular.
-It’s near impossible to get a photo without having other tourists appear inside your photo.
+Near the top of the stairs, a dragon / salamander mosaic statue – just like the dragon python from Greek mythology – stands guard over a fountain.
+This statue here is really popular.
+Good lucky trying to get a photo with it without other tourists appearing inside your photo!
+You’ll also see it in postcards and paintings at souvenir shops in Barcelona.

 The Hypostyle Room